Proximity-induced Rashba spin-orbit interaction in BaMnO$_\text{3}|$KTaO$_\text{3}$ heterostructure for antiferromagnetic spintronics: Results and Discussion

-The simulation proceeds as a spin $S_i$ is randomly chosen from the lattice, and the change in energy $\Delta E$ upon flipping the spin is computed.
-If the corresponding Boltzmann weight, $\exp \left(-\Delta E / k_B T\right)$, is greater than a random number $r \in(0,1)$, the spin-flip is accepted.
-We then move on to the next time step by randomly selecting another spin $S_i$.
-We average over $10^8$ imaginary time steps after bringing the system to thermal equilibrium in $10^9$ imaginary time steps for a given temperature.
-The results, shown in \cref{Fig:MC13m} for the $18 \times 18, 24 \times 24$ and $30 \times 30$ with periodic boundary conditions, except in the $c$-direction for interfaces, indicate an ordering temperature of approximately $\sim 54 \mathrm{~K}$.
+where $i, j$ iterate over the atoms satisfying the distance of the corresponding exchange path $J_1$ or $J_2$ (see \cref{fig:DoSband}(b) inset).
+In our calculations, we consider three different lattice sizes $30 \times 30, 24 \times 24$, and $18 \times 18$ within periodic boundary conditions to ensure that no finite lattice size effect corrupts our results.
+We employ the Metropolis Monte Carlo simulation algorithm to calculate $\left\langle \varepsilon^2 \right\rangle$ and $\langle \varepsilon \rangle$ at different temperatures.
+A spin $S_i$ is randomly chosen from the lattice, and the energy cost $\Delta \varepsilon$ for flipping the spin is computed.
+The flip is accepted if the corresponding Boltzmann weight, $\exp \left( -\Delta \varepsilon / k_B T \right)$, is greater than a random number $r \in(0,1)$.
+Another spin is randomly selected in the next time step.
+We average over $10^8$ imaginary time steps after bringing the system to thermal equilibrium in $10^9$ imaginary time steps for each temperature considered here.
+The results, shown in \cref{fig:DoSband}(d), \ref{fig:DoSband}(e), and \ref{fig:DoSband}(f) for the $18 \times 18, 24 \times 24$ and $30 \times 30$, respectively, within periodic boundary conditions, indicate an ordering temperature of $\sim$54~K $-$ a sizable value for an antiferromagnet, considering the fact that the structure is aperiodic along the $c$-direction.
+While the magnetic interactions are moderately short-ranged, the wide peak in the specific heat vs.\ temperature curve results from the mixture of ferromagnetic and antiferromagnetic interactions.

-While our calculation reveals no Rashba splitting for inversion-symmetric bulk BaMnO$_3$ in the cubic structure and a slab of BaMnO$_3$ with broken structure inversion symmetry, the band dispersion for the (BaMnO$_3$)$_2|$(KTaO$_3$)$_3$ heterostructure, displayed in \cref{fig:DoSband}(c) and \cref{fig:DoSband}(d), exhibit pronounced Rashba-like splitting of bands.
-A projected charge-density isosurface plot shown in \cref{fig:DoSband}(e) maps the Rashba-split bands near the Fermi level to the BaMnO$_3$ part of the heterostructure.
+Although our calculation reveals no Rashba splitting for inversion-symmetric bulk BaMnO$_3$ in the cubic structure and a slab of BaMnO$_3$ with broken structure inversion symmetry, the band dispersion for the (BaMnO$_3$)$_2|$(KTaO$_3$)$_3$ heterostructure, displayed in \cref{fig:fatband}(a) and \cref{fig:fatband}(b), exhibits pronounced Rashba-like splitting of bands.
+A projected charge-density isosurface plot shown in \cref{fig:DoSband}(c) maps the Rashba-split bands near the Fermi level to the BaMnO$_3$ part of the heterostructure.
 While KTaO$_3$ is known to host strong spin-orbit interaction and a KTaO$_3$ slab exhibits strong Rashba splitting \cite{KumarPRB22}, our observation of pronounced Rashba-like splitting in the BaMnO$_3$ part suggests proximity-induced spin-orbit interaction at the BaMnO$_3$ part.
-We further analyze the orbital characters of the Rashba-split bands near the Fermi level.
+We further analyze the orbital characters of the Rashba-split bands near the Fermi level,